Rhododendron groenlandicum: Distribution and habitat

 It is reported from Greenland, as well as from every province and territory in Canada and in the northern United States including the Northeast (New England, New York, Pennsylvania), the Northwest (Oregon, Washington, Idaho, Alaska), and parts of the Upper Midwest (Michigan, Wisconsin, Minnesota).
 It grows in bogs, muskegs, and open tundra, as well as occasionally on wet shores and rocky alpine slopes.

 Toxicity

 The plant contains toxic alkaloids which are poisonous to livestock and may be toxic to humans in concentrated doses.

+Harvesting

+Due to the plant's slow growth, tea leaves are collected in the spring by taking only one leaf from each of multiple plants.
+Labrador tea is slow-growing, so only a single new leaf is collected from a plant every other year to avoid damaging the plants.

 Uses

 The leaves are regularly used to make beverages and medicines—most commonly a fragrant tea—by many Native American tribes such as the Quinault and Makah, the Potawatomi, the Anishinaabe, the Iroquois, and First Nations tribes in Canada.
+Antioxidant, anti-inflammatory and anticancer activity has been found.
 When European explorers arrived, they soon adopted these uses as well, dubbing it "Indian plant tea".
 During the American Revolutionary War, it was used as a substitute for tea.
+It was used as ale flavoring in Europe prior to hops becoming the main flavoring and preservative ingredient.

 Rhododendron groenlandicum is sometimes grown as an ornamental shrub.
 Its essential oil is also popular in aromatherapy.